mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ```

 Here we first compare mappings by `generatedLine`.
 There are likely considerably
-more generated lines than original source files so it might not make sense
+more generated lines than original source files so it does not make sense
 to split `generatedMappings` into multiple individual arrays.

-However when I look at the parsing code I notice the following:
+However when I looked at the parsing code I noticed the following:

 ```js
 while (index < length) {